ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 The paper can be summarized as calculating the bifurcations in the model.
 I think it would be very beneficial to be able to conduct this type of analysis by myself to have a good basis for future research.
 I am wondering whether the existance of a Hopf bifurcation is generally accepted for the THC because it is not considered by the Ditlevsen paper.
-However, since paper 3 questions the reliability of the data used, it might be necessary to redo the analysis with different proxies and potentially consider this Hopf bifurcation as well.
+However, since paper 3 questions the reliability of the data used by Ditlevsen, it might be necessary to redo the analysis with different proxies and potentially consider this Hopf bifurcation as well.

 ## 18 Network Motifs: Simple Building Blocks of Complex Networks.
 (2002)
 Milo, R. _et al._

 **04.03.2025:** Network motifs are patterns in real networks occuring with a much higher frequency than in random networks.
-The authors implemented an algorithm counting the occurence of $3$ and $4$ node subgraphs.
+The authors implemented an algorithm counting the occurence of 3 and 4 node subgraphs.
 If a given subgraph appeared statistically significantly more often than in a comparable random network, it was flagged as a network motif.
 For networks in biochemistry, ecology, engineering and neurobiology motifs were identified.
 It was found that netowrks related to information processing shared similar motifs.